abyaadrafid/Quora-Insincere-Question-Classification/README.md

 The model was trained 5 epochs with Stratified 5-fold-cross-validation.
 Adam optimizer with 0.01 learning rate and ExponentialLR scheduler was used.

 ### Best threshold for classification
 The score provided by the model is not to define classes of the input.
 We need a specific threshold to separate the two classes.
 The best threshold was calculated on the training data, then it was applied on the test data.
+Based on the threshold of the score, test data was classified and submitted.